Creating a Sustainable Future

 Gifts to Overlake’s endowment strengthen our school’s financial foundation for years to come, ensuring that today’s students, as well as future generations, have continued access to excellent teaching, exciting academic and co-curricular opportunities, and an inclusive community that welcomes people of all backgrounds.

 Overlake’s endowment is a pool of invested funds that produces a permanent flow of interest income beyond tuition revenue to support the school’s operating budget.
-Our strategic plan, Overlake @50, calls for significantly building Overlake’s endowment for financial aid to guarantee the school’s long-term sustainability.
+Both our strategic plan, Overlake @50, as well as Doors to Discovery, call for significantly building Overlake’s endowment for financial aid to guarantee the school’s long-term sustainability.

 The Senior Class Legacy Fund was launched in 2013-14, as a way for families with graduating seniors to share their appreciation for the unparalleled education their children received at Overlake.
 Subsequent classes have carried on this meaningful tradition to grow the school’s endowment for financial aid.
 Gifts to the Senior Legacy Fund benefit Overlake in perpetuity, as the principal of the donation is never spent, and the interest earned supports the school's financial aid program annually.